dopex-io/dopex-api/docs/v2/ENDPOINTS.md

 ## SSOV APYs

-Gets the APY for the requested SSOV
+Gets the APYs for the requested SSOV

 -   **URL**

-    `/ssov/apy?symbol=DPX`
+    `/ssov/apy?symbol=DPX-WEEKLY-CALLS-SSOV-V3`

 -   **Method:**